 The National Security Strategy (NSS) of the Philippines was released in 2018.
-The NSS was created "to foster better coordination, synchronization and cohesion of government functions in order to improve efficiency and maximize the use of limited State resources."
+The NSS was created "to foster better coordination, synchronization, and cohesion of government functions in order to improve efficiency and maximize the use of limited State resources."
 (National Security Council [NSC] 2018, 26-29).
-The document is instructive in that it highlights the effective use of the national instruments of power.
+The document highlights the effective use of the national instruments of power.
 The NSS mentions the informational, technological, and military instruments of power, but there is no discussion on how these instruments can be utilized strategically against adversaries (National Security Council [NSC] 2018, 26-29).
 The NSS considers cyber issues as an urgent national security concern, however, the priorities articulated in the document mostly refer to technical (e.g. common criteria program) and law enforcement (e.g. countering web-based crime) issues (NSC 2018, 65-66).
-Indeed, the most sophisticated cyber threats-espionage, sabotage, and subversion-are not discussed in the NSS, making it difficult to understand the role of the military securing cyberspace as well as the overall strategic utility of cyber power for the state.
+Indeed, the most sophisticated cyber threats-espionage, sabotage, and subversion-are not discussed in the NSS, making it difficult to understand the military's role in securing cyberspace, as well as the overall strategic utility of cyber power for the state.